Amitsarkar02/Atliq-Hospitality-Dashboard/README.md

 ## INSIGHTS
  * In the month of m may has the highest revenue realiased
-* july has the highest count no of booking
+*  July has the highest count no of booking
-* july has lowest cancellation rate
+*  July has lowest cancellation rate
 *  Total revenue is 2.01 Billion.
 *  Booking cancellation rate is 24.83%
 *  Bookings are more in Weekends than Weekdays.
 * Most of people Book the hotels for only one person.
-* mumbai has the highest count of guests in weekday rather than weekend
+* Mumbai has the highest count of guests in weekday rather than weekend
-* the property atliq has the highest the sum revenue
+* The property atliq has the highest the sum revenue

 ### DashBoard Page 1
 ![Screenshot (183)](https://user-images.githubusercontent.com/104220565/193414701-14e8211e-3b6f-4bf2-9227-5a6b84c99882.png)